kai824/tp/docs/UserGuide.md

 *  Entries without the specified attribute will be placed at the back while preserving their internal order prior to the command.
 * `ATTRIBUTE_NAME` is matched case-insensitively.
 For instance, a command `sort a/graduation year` can sort all entries that have an attribute with name `Graduation Year`.
+* The input names and values are tolerant of typos–the app automatically corrects them.

 Example:
 * `sort a/major` sorts all entries with the "Major" attribute by lexicographical order of the attribute value of "Major".

+### Sorting entries by the numerical value of an attribute: `sort`

+Sorts the current view of entries by the numeric value of the specified attribute name in ascending order.

+Format: `sort-num a/ATTRIBUTE_NAME`

+* For each attribute value which can be parsed into a number, its numerical value will be stored.
+* Entries without the specified attribute will be placed at the back while preserving their internal order prior to the command.
+* Among entries with the specified attribute name, those without a valid numerical value is placed at the back without altering their internal order.
+* `ATTRIBUTE_NAME` is matched case-insensitively.
+For instance, a command `sort a/graduation year` can sort all entries that have an attribute with name `Graduation Year`.
+* The input names and values are tolerant of typos–the app automatically corrects them.

+Example:
+* `sort-num a/GPA` sorts all entries with the "GPA" attribute by ascending order of the numerical attribute value of "GPA".

 ### Undo the last data change: `undo`